Caregiver Duties: Understanding the Differences Between Professional and Family Care

 Professional and family caregivers are essential to the fabric of society.
-Just consider that, in 2014, there were more than 46 million seniors aged 65 and older in America.
-By 2060, the number of seniors could reach almost 100 million.1 That means caregivers are more important than ever.
+According to the U.S. Department of Health and Human Services, in 2014, there were more than 46 million seniors aged 65 and older in America.
+By 2060, the number of seniors could reach almost 100 million.
+That means caregivers are more important than ever.
 And it may surprise you to learn that unpaid family caregivers actually play a larger role in senior care than professional caregivers.

 Check out the following sections to uncover essential information about caregivers and their roles and responsibilities:

 What is a caregiver?
 Most people would probably say that it's a paid professional who cares for seniors in their homes, assisted living facilities, or nursing homes.
 That answer is partially correct.
 However, it leaves out a large group of caregivers: family members who provide unpaid, in-home care to their loved ones.
 Both professional and family caregivers take on important roles related to senior care.

 The U.S. Bureau of Labor Statistics says that in 2018, America's senior care industry consisted of: